 In 2016 the singer released her debut EP Blow Out The Sun.
 Soultracks.com said “Ponder’s vocals combine the spirit of the church with the speak-truth- to-power assertiveness of a movement leader. “ Jeff Spevak of the Democrat & Chronicle wrote "Ponder’s tough-sounding vocals on “Three Word Revolution (I Love Myself)” is a defiant call to self worth.
 That title track feels custom built as a room-shaking anthem for women in the audience.”
-In 2016 the band would also enter the AfroPunk Battle of the Bands contest, where they surpassed hundreds of bands and made it to the final four.
+In 2016 the Danielle would also enter the AfroPunk Battle of the Bands contest, where they surpassed hundreds of bands and made it to the final four.

 Danielle worked for 5 years at the Monroe County Public Defender’s office where she provided criminal defense to indigent defendants.
+In 2018 Danielle took a leap of faith and left her job as an attorney to pursue music full time.

 Danielle has dedicated the past 15 years to organizing and speaking up for marginalized communities.
 She has worked on issues such as education funding, women's rights, and has spent the past 8 years working for criminal justice reform.
 Danielle was recently highlighted by the American Bar Association.
 In 2017 she created the Multi-Media show For the Love of Justice, where she shines light on our criminal justice system through powerful lyrics and thought provoking visuals.